maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 ## Drawbacks

 The main drawback is that, compared to the `GROUP_SIZE` constant, groups and routing tables will become larger.
 Since `GROUP_SIZE` will turn into a minimum instead of an exact size requirement, and groups will usually (if they are balanced) split when they have about `2 * GROUP_SIZE` members, the average group will probably have at least 50% more than `GROUP_SIZE` members.
 This increases the entries in the routing table and the number of network connections that are simultaneously open.
 It also increases traffic whenever _each member_ of a group has to take action, e.g. for group messages or data chain signatures.

-The group message routing will involve more steps, either doubling the number of actual network hops, or making the number of direct messages per hop increase quadratically in the average group size!

 Finally, churn handling for merging groups will be difficult, and cause a lot of traffic.
 While in a stable or growing network, this should be a rare event, if it _does_ happen, possibly none of the nodes in the merged group will have all of the group's data now.
 The vault logic will need to handle this situation appropriately and try to restore data replication as soon as possible, so that there is again a number of nodes that have all the group's data.